Grove Park Inn

 The Grove Park Inn sits on the western slope of Sunset Mountain.
 The hotel was an idea created by businessman Edwin Wiley Grove and his son-in-law Fred Loring Seely.
-Grove was known as the “Father of Modern Asheville”, although he had spent considerable amounts of time developing real estate in most of the southern United States.
+Grove was known as the “Father of Modern Asheville,” although he had spent considerable time developing real estate in most southern United States.
 Asheville seemed like the ideal place for Grove as he was dealing with health issues.
 His doctor advised going to a place where the climate was neither too extreme in terms of temperature.

 Grove acquired the land where he would build the hotel in 1910.
-He had also acquired buildings in the surrounding area including a sanitarium for tuberculosis patients.
+He had also acquired buildings in the surrounding area, including a sanitarium for tuberculosis patients.
 These buildings would soon be torn down as part of the construction project.
 Construction started in 1912 and was completed in almost a year.
 On July 12, 1913, the hotel was open for business.
 Just a few years after construction, Fred Loring Seely struck a deal with George Washington Vanderbilt to acquire the latter’s Biltmore Estate Industries.
-After Grove’s passing in 1927, the hotel was bequeathed to his family, much to the disappointment of Seely.
+After Grove’s passing in 1927, the hotel was bequeathed to his family, much to Seely’s disappointment.
 Grove believed that his family would have more liberal management.
-Prior to the change, Seely had managed the hotel himself.
+Before the change, Seely had managed the hotel himself.
 He would lose the legal battle for the right to own the hotel.

 As World War II was raging on, the Grove Park Inn became an internment site where diplomats of the Axis powers (Germany, Japan, and Italy) would be held.
-While they were considered “prisoners”, they received superior treatment from the Americans.
-They were able to go into Asheville to purchase supplies and food from local merchants, but doing so under supervision.
-After the war was over, it became an Army and Navy Redistribution center where they were able to rest and relax before moving onto new assignments.
+While they were considered “prisoners,” they received superior treatment from the Americans.
+They could go into Asheville to purchase supplies and food from local merchants, but doing so under supervision.
+After the war was over, it became an Army and Navy Redistribution center where they could rest and relax before moving onto new assignments.

 The Grove Park Inn was also a place where it hosted ten United States Presidents.
-William Howard Taft was the first president to visit and Barack Obama was the last to visit the hotel in 2010.
+William Howard Taft was the first president to visit, and Barack Obama was the last to visit the hotel in 2010.
 Between them, all but Harry Truman, John F. Kennedy, Lyndon Johnson, Gerald Ford, Jimmy Carter, Ronald Reagan, and George W. Bush have stayed at the hotel.
 Other notable guests included Thomas Edison, Henry Ford, and F. Scott Fitzgerald.
-It was said that Fitzgerald was staying at the hotel while writing his famous novel “The Great Gatsby”.
-His wife Zelda was institutionalized at a hospital that later burned to the ground killing her and eight other women.
+It was said that Fitzgerald stayed at the hotel while writing his famous novel, “The Great Gatsby.”
+His wife, Zelda, was institutionalized at a hospital that later burned to the ground, killing her and eight other women.

 During the Cold War, the United States Supreme Court declared the Grove Park Inn as their meeting place in the event of a nuclear attack by the Soviet Union.
-Though the threat of nuclear war has not been talked about for many years, it’s anyone’s guess that the Supreme Court may still plan on visiting here if such an attack were to occur.
+Though the threat of nuclear war has not been discussed for many years, it’s anyone’s guess that the Supreme Court may still plan to visit here if such an attack were to occur.
 But hopefully, none of that will ever happen.

 The Story Of The “Pink Lady”

-Although there have been several celebrity guests and US presidents staying here, there is one guest, in particular, that is famous to many of Asheville’s residents.
+Although there have been several celebrity guests and US presidents staying here, there is one guest, particularly famous to many of Asheville’s residents.
 And to this day, she is still staying here.
-While her name remains unknown to this day, she was long been known as the “Pink Lady”.
+While her name remains unknown to this day, she has long been known as the “Pink Lady.”
 Legend had it that the woman was wearing a pink gown at the time of her death.
 She apparently died from injuries that she sustained from falling from the balcony.
 It was unclear whether it was an accident, suicide, or murder.
 For the next 75 years, many hotel guests and staff members have told plenty of stories about the Pink Lady and her hauntings.

-There have been various stories that may be connected to the death of the Pink Lady, but none of them have been confirmed at this point.
+There have been various stories that may be connected to the Pink Lady’s death, but none of them have been confirmed at this point.
 One such story was of a woman who was visiting a man she carried an affair with.
 Word had it that after the man ended the affair, the woman committed suicide by jumping from the balcony.
 Another story concluded that a young woman accidentally slipped and fell to her death.
-However she died, it may have been only known by the Pink Lady herself.
+However, she died, it may have been only known by the Pink Lady herself.